ted-tanner/entries-backend/Readme.md

 ### Do it later

+* Once this is done, use it in `Token::decode()` https://github.com/rust-lang/rust/pull/112818
 * Add webauthn-rs and totp_rs
 * Update ed25519-dalek crate
 * Enable serde `"rc"` feature and accept an `Arc<str>` (or perhaps `Rc<str>`) instead of a `String` for inputs (same with `Arc<[u8]>` instead of `Vec<u8>`)